StrokeEd Workshops and Publications 2017 to 2024

 StrokeEd aims to improve the skills, knowledge and practice of clinicians internationally, so that stroke survivors receive prompt, optimal evidence-based rehabilitation.
-To achieve this aim, we schedule a variety of workshops and participate in peer reviewed research.
+To achieve this aim, we offer a variety of workshops and participate in peer-reviewed research.
 We aim to deliver 20-25 workshops per year, with a mix of topics and some online delivery.

-The four key members of StrokeEd continue publishing stroke and rehabilitation research (n=55 peer-reviewed papers over 5 years), which inform workshop and lecture content.
+StrokeEd presenters continue publishing stroke and rehabilitation research (n=75 peer-reviewed papers over 8 years), which inform workshop and lecture content.

 About the StrokeEd Collaboration